DoSomething/puck/documentation/spec.md

 - A shared computer (such as one at a public library, school) could have multiple Northstar id's associated with a single device id.
 - A user might access DoSomething.org from multiple devices (Phone, laptop), and have multiple device id's associated with their Northstar id.

-**northstarId**: The users northstar id, if they are currently authenticated.
+**northstarId**: The users northstar id, if they are currently authenticated (or if their ID is set through the URL query parameters).

+**isAuthenticated**: The users authentication status (boolean value).

 ### device
 Data about the device which created this event.